vegaprotocol/documentation/docs/tutorials/committing-liquidity.md

 [Rewards and penalties](../concepts/liquidity/rewards-penalties.md): LPs receive rewards (through fees paid by traders) when they meet the liquidity SLA.
 If the SLA is not met, fees are withheld and they may be further penalised for not meeting their commitment.
 :::

-## Amending a liquidity commitment [WIP]
+## Amending a liquidity commitment
 When amending a liquidity commitment, the network will allow you to provide more bond for your liquidity immediately.
 However, if you reduce your liquidity commitment, it will only be enacted in the epoch after you submitted the amendment transaction.

-If you reduce your commitment to the point where the market would drop below its required [target stake](./../concepts/liquidity/provision.md#target-stake), then you will be penalised: <NetworkParameter frontMatter={frontMatter} param="market.liquidity.earlyExitPenalty" hideName={true} formatter="percent /> will be deducted from your bond.
+If you reduce your commitment to the point where the market would drop below its required [target stake](./../concepts/liquidity/provision.md#target-stake), then you will be penalised: <NetworkParameter frontMatter={frontMatter} param="market.liquidity.earlyExitPenalty" hideName={true} formatter="percent" /> will be deducted from your bond.

 ### Transaction template